anandbabu-r/TOSCA_Artifacts/README.md

 Tosca - Topology and Orchestration Specification for Cloud Applications.

 These services are implementation artificats that are written as "quick and dirty" prototypes to understand Tosca better and to identify gaps in concepts.

+They are developed under the guidance of Mr.Florian Haupt.